omarvlcst/bootcamp2024_iacu/cuda/README.md

 ```
 This should remove all the current dependencies and the current CUDA version.

 10. The following lines of commands were extracted from the NVIDIA official website.
 The latest version can be found here, and the former different list of versions can be found here.
 The next block is for the 12.2.0 version, but others can be configured or installed as well.
-It is recommended to run each line of code cell by cell, in different cells from above to the below end of the notebook, like in the previous step.
+It is recommended to run each line of code cell by cell, in different cells from above to the below end of the notebook, just like we did in the step #9.

 ```
 !wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2204/x86_64/cuda-ubuntu2204.pin